 How does a CRM system work?

-A CRM system is software that helps companies manage their customer relationships.
+A CRM system is software that helps companies manage their customers.
 It does this by storing and organizing customer data, tracking their interactions, and providing tools for sales and marketing teams to use this data to improve their prospecting.

 There are different types of CRM solutions, but they all share these basic functions.
 Let’s take a closer look at each of them:

 1. Storing and organizing customer data

 The primary function of a CRM system is to store customer data.
 This data can come from LinkedIn analysis or other sources like contact information, purchase history, preferences, and other relevant details.

 The CRM system organizes this data so that it is easily accessible and usable by sales and marketing teams.